TV-Rename/tvrename/index.md

 ##### But wait...
 There's more!
 **TV Rename can: -**
 * Rename files, using data from [TheTVDB.com](http://thetvdb.com "Visit TheTVDB.com") and rules you can configure
-* Monitor specified folders for TV Show files
+* Monitor specified folders for new tv show files

-> _**"Media Library"**_ - *a folder (or folders) somewhere on your PC or NAS or whatever, with a bunch of TV Show files in it (them).*
+> _**"Media Library"**_ - *a folder (or folders) somewhere on your PC or NAS or whatever, with a bunch of tv show files in it (them).*

 **Once TV Rename knows about your Media Library it can: -**
 * Copy (or move) files from monitored folders to your Media Library
 * Download tv show posters and images and create meta-data automatically
-* List any missing TV Show episodes/seasons in your Media Library
+* List any missing tv show episodes/seasons in your Media Library
-* Create web searches to help you find missing TV Show files
+* Create web searches to help you find missing tv show files
-* Tell you how long you'll have to wait until the next episode of your current favourite TV Show airs
+* Tell you how long you'll have to wait until the next episode of your current favourite tv show airs

 _**Here is a quick summary of the information you'll find lurking behind the menu buttons above...**_